Security Compliance in Training Videos: Practical Guide

 • Set user-level permissions

-Avoid sending unlisted YouTube links or uploading training content to platforms that don’t put security at the forefront.
+Avoid sending unlisted YouTube links or uploading training content to platforms that don’t prioritize security.

 Keeping training content organized is a key component of compliance and audit-readiness.